vRickAP/inventory-scis/README.md

-# inventory-scis: Full-Stack Inventory Management System
+# Inventory-scis: Full-Stack Inventory Management System

 A production-grade inventory management system with comprehensive features for product management, inventory movements with transactional posting, and real-time dashboards.